 If you’re looking to capitalize on a growing trend in the restaurant industry, consider starting a food truck business.
-From 2014 to 2019, the food truck industry saw annual growth of 6.8%, with total revenues in 2019 hitting over $1 billion.
+The industry is valued at $1 billion currently and is predicted to grow 6.6% over the next five years.

 When it comes to food truck financing options, you have a few choices.
 Each may vary in terms of requirements for borrowers, the amount of money you can get, and the cost of the loan.
 It’s smart to compare different lending options; you might find that taking out a line of credit with an online lender ends up being a better deal than a traditional business loan or even crowdfunding.

 Here are your best food truck financing options, for both long and short-term financing:

 Best for: Fast funding and low interest rates.

 If you’re looking for money for equipment purchases like a deep fryer or an oven, you may want to consider equipment financing.
 These loans use the food truck equipment you’re buying as collateral against the loan, which may help you get a lower rate than some of the other options on the list.
 Should you default, the lender might take that equipment to sell to cover the remaining balance.